 The quartet in residence performs two recitals annually and has coachings at least twice per week with a rotating group drawn from Curtis’s renowned faculty, who carefully attend to the performance standards of the group.
 The ensemble is expected to perform in master classes for leading quartets and other artists who may visit Curtis.
 Quartet members participate in concerts of contemporary music with the Curtis

 The quartet also participates in Curtis’s Community Artists Program, designing and implementing a unique performance project that combines artistry with invention, leadership with advocacy, and citizenship with community.

 As mentoring is an important dimension of the quartet program, quartet members coach and perform with students who are part of the Young Artists Initiative (those of high school age and younger).

 The Zorá String Quartet previously served as graduate quartet in residence at the Jacobs School of Music at Indiana University, working with the Pacifica Quartet and Atar Arad.
-In 2014 they were string quartet in residence at the Beethoven-Haus in Bonn, Germany.
-Their name, “Zorá,” means “sunrise” in Bulgarian.
-The quartet's members are violinists Dechopol Kowintaweewat and Seula Lee, violist Pablo Muñoz Salido, and cellist Zizai Ning.
+In 2014 the ensemble was string quartet in residence at the Beethoven-Haus in Bonn, Germany.
+The name “Zorá,” means “sunrise” in Bulgarian.
+The quartet's members are violinists Dechopol Kowintaweewat and Hsuan-Hao Hsu, violist Pablo Muñoz Salido, and cellist Zizai Ning.